learn-co-curriculum/react-hooks-component-mounting-lab/README.md

 Write a `componentWillUnmount` method in Timer that cleans up the interval you've created.

-Run `learn` to confirm you've passed the tests for adding `componentDidMount` and `componentWillUnmount` to both App and Timer.
+Run `learn test` to confirm you've passed the tests for adding `componentDidMount` and `componentWillUnmount` to both App and Timer.

 ## Conclusion